What's Coming to Netflix in November 2021

 - 21 Jump Street (2012) – Jonah Hill and Channing Tatum star in this reboot about a pair of cops sent back to high school to bring down a drug ring.

-- Angry Birds (Season 4) – New batch of episodes of the animated series based on the popular mobile game.
+- Angry Birds (Season 4 Slingshot Stories) – New batch of episodes of the animated series based on the popular mobile game.

+- Bella and the Bulldogs (Season 2) – Nickelodeon’s family sports series returns.

 - Dave Chappelle’s Block Party (2005) – Dave moves to Brooklyn to throw a big musical block party.
 Includes huge music talent including Common, Mos Def, Bilal, Lil’ Cease, and more.